-- Offshore wind turbine generators (number/size to be confirmed) installed on foundations
+- Up to 200, 12-18MW offshore wind turbine generators installed on monopile foundations

-- Offshore transmission: array cables and export cables and up to four substations
+- Offshore transmission: array cables, export cables and up to four substations

-- Onshore transmission: 60-80 km HVAC underground cables and up to four substations
+- Onshore transmission: Approximately 75km HVAC underground cables and up to four substations

-- Upgrades to and use of ports within close proximity to support construction and operation of the project.
+- Potential upgrades to and use of ports to support construction and operation of the project.

 More information: Star of the South Website